 Instruments

-LSST Science Camera (LSSTCam)
+LSST Camera (LSSTCam)

-The LSST Science Camera is the world's largest digital camera.
+The LSST Camera is the world's largest digital camera.
 It has 3.2 Gigapixels over a 9.6 square degree field of view and six optical filters.

 See also the camera webpage for a public audience.